Buzzindown/Rogue/ReadMe.md

 # Game of Rogue Prototype
 This is a very simple concept version of the original game of rogue.\
-The purpose of this project was to build my skills in bbject oriented programming,\
+The purpose of this project was to build my skills in object oriented programming,\
 as well as in java.
 The project utilizes a swing GUI to display the program.\

 ## Important Notes